Table of Contents

 Proceed to Part 2: Implementing Core MVP Functionality

-Oleg Zhukov, born and living in Russia is a software development consultant in a company which provides business solutions.
+Oleg Zhukov, born and living in Russia is Lead Engineer and Project Manager in a company which provides business software solutions.
 He has graduated from Moscow Institute of Physics and Technology (MIPT) (department of system programming) and has got a M.S. degree in applied physics and mathematics.
 His research and development work concerns architectural patterns, domain-driven development and systems analysis.
 Being the adherent of agile methods he applies them extensively in the projects managed by him.